-Migvan (entering 3rd grade)
+Migvan (entering 3rd and 4th grade)

 Migvan (DIVERSITY in Hebrew) Whether new to camp or a "Seasoned" camper, Migvan, combines campers of all experiences to create a special group community.
-In addition to regular camp activities, Migvan campers will go on field trips, and participate in an "Undernight" during each session.
-Migvan campers will have the opportunity take part in classic and unique opportunities to create a bond that will carry on into the following summer and beyond!
+In addition to traditional camp activities, Migvan campers will go on field trips, participate in an "Undernight" during each session and participate in the Specialty of their choosing.

-Nativ (entering 4th and 5th grade)
+Nativ (entering 5th and 6th grade)